-You must consult IRS publications prior to the beginning of each calendar year to determine whether you are required to make deposits on a monthly or semi-weekly schedule.
+Consult IRS publications before the beginning of each calendar year to determine whether you are required to make deposits on a monthly or semi-weekly schedule.

-The Federal Unemployment Tax Act further requires any unemployment taxes in excess of $500 to be deposited quarterly ( due the end of the month following the quarter).
+The Federal Unemployment Tax Act further requires any unemployment taxes above $500 to be deposited quarterly (due at the end of the month following the quarter).

-You must remit federal tax deposits electronically.
-Pay late and you’ll face penalties, with fines reaching as high as 15%.
+You must electronically remit federal tax deposits.
+Pay late, and you’ll face penalties, with fines reaching as high as 15%.

-In addition to federal obligations, you may be required to make state payroll tax payments for income taxes and unemployment taxes.
+In addition to federal obligations, you might be required to make state payroll tax payments for income taxes and unemployment taxes.
 Regulations vary by state.

 For federal payroll tax payment schedule requirements, consult the IRS Employer’s Tax Guide, Publication 15 (Circular E).
 For state requirements, consult your state’s department of revenue.
-Because IRS and state instructions can be complicated, many companies find it best to hire a tax professional to assist with setting up payroll payments.
+Because IRS and state instructions can be complicated, many companies find it best to hire a tax professional to set up payroll payments.

-The easiest way to make sure your payments are on time is to schedule automated electronic payments.
-You can schedule automated payments through the Treasury Department’s Electronic Federal Tax Payment System website.
-Your state department of revenue may also offer automated electronic payment options.
+The easiest way to avoid payroll mistakes and make sure your payments are on time is to schedule automated electronic payments.
+You can schedule automated payments through the Treasury Department’s Electronic Federal Tax Payment System.
+Your state department of revenue might also offer automated electronic payment options.

-The IRS keys payroll tax records to employee Social Security Numbers, so entering incorrect SSN data can cause headaches.
-You may waste valuable hours correcting data entry errors, paying extra labor and fines in the process.
+The IRS keys payroll tax records to employee Social Security numbers (SSN), so entering incorrect SSN data can cause headaches.
+You could waste valuable hours correcting data entry errors, paying extra labor and fines in the process.

 The Social Security Administration provides a Social Security Number Verification Service you can use to confirm worker information.
 The service offers options both for verifying your entire payroll database or for verifying up to 10 names at a time.
 This tool is useful for processing new hires.
 Making this a part of your onboarding process will save you time and money.

-For payroll purposes, workers fall into two categories:
+For payroll purposes, workers fall into 2 categories:

 Some employers deliberately misclassify employees as contractors to avoid paying overtime or benefits.
 Because of this, the Department of Labor and the IRS are particularly vigilant about penalizing employers who take this action.
 Misclassifying a worker can result in fees, penalties, back taxes and legal action.

-If you’re not sure whether a worker should be classified as an employee or independent contractor, the Department of Labor provides a test you can use to make this determination:
+If you’re not sure whether a worker should be classified as an employee or independent contractor, the Department of Labor provides a test to help make this determination: